nshelly/bpf_agents/README.md

 # SysStream - Network traffic + OS context

+*The missing top + netstat for Wireshark*

-SysStream captures all system calls involving network traffic (including localhost) and sends the data for diagnosing problems across time.
-This uses Linux profiling through extended Berkeley Packet Filter (eBPF) to provide:
+SysStream captures all system calls involving network traffic, along with accompanying operating system-level data such as socket file descriptors, source and destination addresses, user and process ID of sending and receiving application, and other CPU information.
+This uses advances in Linux profiling through the extended Berkeley Packet Filter (eBPF), "bytecode virtual machine" for the kernel, providing:

- 1) Real-time dependency map of which applications on specific hosts are communicating with other ones.
+ * Real-time dependency map of which applications on specific hosts are communicating with other ones.
- 2) Send and receive timestamps for all bytes sent and received on the wire,
+ * Send and receive timestamps for all bytes sent and received on the wire,
- 3) OS-level statistics including user and group ID’s, process trees, open files and sockets, information for each byte sent over the network.
+ * OS-level statistics including user and group ID’s, process trees, open files and sockets, information for each byte sent over the network.

 ![alt text](./data/wget.gif)